xavier-zy/codestream/vscode/docs/dev.md

 #### Using VSCode

-1. Open the `vscode-codestream` repository folder
+1. Open the `codestream.code-workspace` workspace file
 2. Choose the `Launch CodeStream` launch configuration from the launch dropdown in the Debug dropdown and press `F5`.

 #### To set breakpoints